Intelligent Reconfigurable Skyrmion-Based Multi-Port Logic Device for In-Memory Computing

-• New electronic devices based on the physical properties of electrically driven skyrmions are attractive in logic computing and non-volatile memory.
-However, achieving efficient and practical compute-storage integration is still challenging due to structural complexity, limited functionality, and low flexibility in most skyrmion-based devices.
-Herein, we design a novel device architecture that can integrate 7 basic logic gates in a unified physical structure.
-Their operation can be enabled by physical mechanisms such as spin-orbit torque, spin-transfer torque, skyrmion-edge repulsions, and skyrmion-skyrmion interactions.
-Furthermore, by incorporating voltage-controlled magnetic anisotropy, the device achieves multi-input capability and reconfigurable functionality.
-Ultra-low power consumption (<1 fJ/bit per logic function) and extremely high logic density are achieved.
-Significantly, the compatibility of this nanotrack design with established skyrmion racetrack memory paves the way for the realization of advanced in-memory computing within spintronic architectures.
+• New electronic devices based on the physical properties of electrically driven skyrmions are promising for logic computing and nonvolatile memory applications.
+However, achieving efficient and practical compute-storage integration remains challenging owing to the structural complexity, limited functionality, and low flexibility observed in most skyrmion-based devices.
+In this study, we designed a novel device architecture that integrates seven basic logic gates into a unified physical structure.
+Their operation can be enabled by physical mechanisms, such as spin-orbit torque, spin-transfer torque, skyrmion-edge repulsions, and skyrmion-skyrmion interactions.
+Furthermore, by incorporating voltage-controlled magnetic anisotropy, the device achieved multi-input capability and reconfigurability functionality.
+Ultralow power consumption (<1 fJ/bit per logic function) and extremely high logic density were achieved.
+Significantly, the compatibility of this nanotrack design with existing skyrmion racetrack memory paves the way for advanced in-memory computing in spintronic architectures.

 • Article Text